EllieTheYeen/ellietheyeen.github.io/_posts/2023-11-08-sitemap-using-liquid.md

 </urlset>
 ```

 The sitemap is then put inside the robots.txt that is also generated and search engines can find it inside.

-The template here should be placed in `robots.txt`
+`robots.txt` liquid
 {% raw %}
 ```yml
 ---